-Triggered Range Enter the starting and ending port numbers of the triggered port number range.
+Triggered Range For each application, enter the starting and ending port numbers of the triggered port number range.
 Check with the Internet application documentation for the port number(s) needed.

-Forwarded Range Enter the starting and ending port numbers of the forwarded port number range.
+Forwarded Range For each application, enter the starting and ending port numbers of the forwarded port number range.
 Check with the Internet application documentation for the port number(s) needed.